 No!

-When you use password encryption, you are taking one step only in the process of protecting your system from possible attacks.
+When you use password encryption, you only take one step in protecting your system from possible attacks.
 Your passwords will be safe both in transit and at rest, but encrypted passwords can be identified if the hacker is persistent enough.
-This is why experts recommend that your password must meet the Strong Password Policy checklist.
+This is why experts recommend that your password meet the Strong Password Policy checklist.

 Your passwords must be:

 1. Unique: Set a distinguished password for every system you have, such as your main system and the backup.
-If the hacker is able to access the main system, he can then use the same password to access your backup.
+If the hacker can access the main system, he can use the same password to access your backup.

-2. Strong: Roll the dice if you have to in order to create strong, unrecognisable passwords, such as creating a password of letters that you can translate into numbers.
+2. Strong: Roll the dice if you have to create strong, unrecognisable passwords, such as one that consists of letters that you can translate into numbers.

 With the proper tools to encrypt passwords, creating memorable and unique protective passwords is easier than it was before.
 Be sure to be vigilant and act speedily in the case of a breach notification, or you’ll be giving the hacker the time he needs to decrypt your passwords and access your data.